icostin/c41/README.md

-Since c41 is freestanding (no libs imported - except in some cases for what the compiler enforces) the goal is to have it compiled for all environments (all Unix-like systems, MS Windows as user-mode and kernel-mode library).
+Since c41 is freestanding (no libs imported - except in some cases for what the compiler enforces) the goal is to have it compiled for all environments (all Unix-like systems, MS Windows etc. as user-mode and kernel-mode library).

+Licence: ISC (Internet Systems Consortium)

+ISC licence is equivalent to Simplified BSD Licence but with simpler wording.